Atlas975/Notes/DistributedSystems/CommunicationModels/Indirect_communication.md

 - **Distributed Shared Memory (DSM):** Memory that appears as traditional shared memory but is distributed across multiple systems.
 - **Tuple Spaces:** An associative and temporal coordination model in which tuples are written to and read from a shared virtual space.

-### Coupling in Indirect Communication
+## Coupling in indirect communication

-- **Space Uncoupling:** entities do not need to know each other's identities.
+- **Space Uncoupling:** entities do not need to know each other's identities (eg pubsub)
-- **Time Uncoupling:** entities do not need to exist simultaneously, useful when components change
+- **Time Uncoupling:** entities do not need to exist simultaneously, allowing [[Concurrency|async]]

-### Publish-Subscribe Systems
+## Publish-subscribe systems

+- Indirect communication where publisher can publish an event e: `publish(e)`
-A major form of indirect communication where publishers broadcast events without knowing who the subscribers will be.
-Subscribers express interest in events through filters, and the system ensures that events are delivered accordingly.
+- Subscribers express interest in events through filters f: `subscribe(f)`, and the system acts as a broker ensuring that events are delivered accordingly.